Qarabağ FK: Gurban Gurbanov era (2008–present)

 Gurban Gurbanov, the most successful Azerbaijani manager in European competitions.

 In 2008, former Azerbaijani football star Gurban Gurbanov was appointed as head coach after the unexpected departure of Rasim Kara to Khazar Lankaran one week before the start of the 2008–09 season.
-Led by Gurbanov, Qarabağ have ignored a common strategy in Azerbaijani football: eschewing foreign signings in favour of nurturing local talent.
-Gurbanov brought with him a tiki-taka style of play, characterised by short passes, long periods of build-up and players interchanging positions.
+Led by Gurbanov, Qarabağ has ignored a common strategy in Azerbaijani football: eschewing foreign signings in favour of nurturing local talent.
+Gurbanov brought with him a tiki-taka style of play, characterised by short passes, long periods of build-up, and players interchanging positions.

-Under Gurbanov, Qarabağ has become one of the most successful Azerbaijani football clubs in Europe (with three consecutive wins) and one which reached the UEFA Europa League play-off-round by beating Rosenborg in the UEFA Europa League, and also eliminated Honka of Finland.
+Under Gurbanov, Qarabağ has become one of the most successful Azerbaijani football clubs in Europe (with three consecutive wins) and one that reached the UEFA Europa League play-off-round by beating Rosenborg in the UEFA Europa League, and also eliminated Honka of Finland.
 The achievements in European competitions have made Gurbanov among the most successful Azerbaijani managers ever.

 In 2010, the club set an Azerbaijani record for the most significant win in a European competition by beating Metalurg Skopje 4–1 in Baku and eliminating Wisła Kraków to reach the play-offs for the second year in succession.
 In 2011, the club duplicated the same record by beating Banga Gargždai 4–0 in Gargždai.
 The 2011–12 season ended in disappointing style for Qarabağ, however, as they finished in fourth place, leaving the club without European competition.
-In 2013, Qarabağ reached Europa League play-off-round for third time in their history.
+In 2013, Qarabağ reached the Europa League play-off-round for third time in their history.

 In May 2014, Qarabağ earned its second league title after 21 years.
-A month later, by beating Red Bull Salzburg, the club became first Azerbaijani side to win in the third round of UEFA Champions League.
-In August 2014, the club reached Europa League play-off round for the fourth time in last five seasons.
+A month later, by beating Red Bull Salzburg, the club became the first Azerbaijani side to win in the third round of UEFA Champions League.
+In August 2014, the club reached the Europa League play-off round for the fourth time in the last five seasons.
 In 2014, Qarabağ qualified for the 2014–15 Europa League group stage, becoming the second Azerbaijani team to advance to this stage in a European competition.
 On 23 October 2014, after defeating Ukrainian club Dnipro Dnipropetrovsk 1–0, the team became the first Azerbaijani club to win a Europa League group stage match.

 In 2017, after victory over the Sheriff Tiraspol, Qarabağ qualified for the UEFA Champions League play-off rounds for the first time.
-In the first leg they recorded a 1–0 victory over Danish side F.C.
+In the first leg, they recorded a 1–0 victory over Danish side F.C.
 Copenhagen in Baku.
 Despite losing 2–1 in the second leg, Qarabağ won on away goals and became the first Azerbaijani team to reach the group stages of the UEFA Champions League.
 They were drawn in Group C alongside Chelsea, Atlético Madrid and Roma, where they managed to obtain two points in six games after two draws and four losses.